Read our guide to the best golf hybrid clubs. Find your perfect club and transform your scoring

 – Dirt gathers in the sole slots

-Mizuno’s new CLK hybrid has been designed to offer golfers a versatile, high-performing connection between irons and fairway woods.
+Mizuno’s new CLK hybrid has been designed to offer golfers a versatile, high-performing connection between irons and fairway woods, and that’s exactly what it does.

-There are also several structural refinements to ensure a solid sound at impact.
+There have also been several structural refinements to ensure a solid sound at impact, which is another performance aspect we really look out for.

 We like how the wide, flat crown sits flush to the turf, which is sure to give many golfers that little extra confidence they need with a hybrid.